mgreenberry/MS4-sweetsntreats/README.md

 **Please note that the images used in the website were sourced from a Google search with the intention of replacing them from free sites such as pexels.com.
 However, individual sweet images were not found in pexels.com and due to time constraints I have now come to the point I need to submit the project and I was unable to find the source of the images included on the site.
 Obviously, I will aim to amend the images before submission if possible**

-At present all images used in this site are from [here](https://browns-sweets.com/)
+At present all images used in this site are from [Browns Sweets](https://browns-sweets.com/)

 ### **Wireframes**